chrh-sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/implementation/custom-logic/triggers-and-actions/conditionally-generate-renditions.md

 ## ![(lightbulb)](/images/learn/accelerate/content-hub/img/icons/emoticons/lightbulb_on.png) **Execution**

 The following steps are needed to achieve the desired functionality.
-A more detailed description of each step can be found below.
+A more detailed description of each step can be found below:

-1. Add a new Media Processing Matrix
+1. Add a new Media Processing Matrix.

-2. Create a Script/Action that Attaches your newly create media matrix to a Target Asset
+2. Create a Script/Action that Attaches your newly-created media matrix to a Target Asset.

-3. Create a trigger that will be executed when specific conditions are met
+3. Create a trigger that will be executed when specific conditions are met.

 ### Add a new Media Processing Matrix

 First of all we will need to create a new media processing matrix.
 This will allow us to pre-configure renditions that can be used for Social media.

-*   Go to Manage \> Media Processing as a super user
+*   Go to Manage \> Media Processing as a super user.

-*   Click the “New set” button and create a new set with the following details
+*   Click the “New set” button and create a new set with the following details:

     *   Name: _Social_